Constitution

 b.
 Members of visiting clubs and open tournament players

 c.
-Children from local schools, during schools hours
+Children from local schools, during school hours

 d.
 Non members on a ‘pay as you play’ basis